 To quote Mihir Shukla, CEO of Automation Anywhere, “Once you use bots to scale, even if the volumes go down, you’re not going to go back to doing it manually.”

-The future of RPAs
+The Future of RPAs

-The global robotic process automation (RPA) market is forecast to grow to more than 13 billion U.S. dollars by 2030, increasing more than 12 billion compared to 2020.
+The global robotic process automation (RPA) market is forecast to grow to more than 13 billion U.S. dollars by 2030, increasing by more than 12 billion compared to 2020.
 If you look at current use cases today, Unlike human employees, RPAs don’t need coffee breaks or even sleep.
 For that matter, they operate 24 hours a day and can be used for multiple processes.
 Additionally, unlike human employees that require a considerable amount of training, training RPAs is often as simple as dragging and dropping.

 In conclusion, the world as we know it is changing, and it would be naive to think we’re ever going to go backward or return to the old ways of doing things.
 Stanton Jones, the lead analyst for the ISG Index™ Insider, stated in his article that one RPA bot (equivalent to a license) could do the work of three to ten full-time employees.
 While this may be a threat to some, it means that it will make absolutely no sense to hire humans for routine or repetitive tasks in the not-so-distant future, forcing organizations to turn to RPAs.
 As opposed to waiting for the inevitable day to come, get on the RPA train now!